 “They can also exist as pockets of water in a matrix of a material, including in cavities of proteins,” she says.

-If the oscillatory transitions could be controlled, Molinero says, they could conceivably form the basis of a nano valve that allows the passage of materials when a liquid and stops the flow when a solid.
+If the oscillatory transitions could be controlled, Molinero says, they may serve as the foundation for a nano valve that permits the passage of materials when they are liquid and blocks the flow when they are solid.

 Reference: “The end of ice I” by Daniel R. Moberg, Daniel Becker, Christoph W. Dierking, Florian Zurheide, Bernhard Bandow, Udo Buck, Arpa Hudait, Valeria Molinero, Francesco Paesani and Thomas Zeuch, 4 November 2019, Proceedings of the National Academy of Sciences.

-Provided by University of Utah.
+Provided by the University of Utah.
 Adapted from material by Daniel Moberg.